Yaroslav1995/Keywords-Finder/README.md

 in this way, as shown in the example: is | by | from | и | или | на
 Pay attention to spaces and symbols '|' In the end of the file, there is also a space!
-2)You can save file with keywords without extracting(press the button "Save keywords to the file") and you can highlight keywords without saving.
+2)You can save file with keywords without extracting to textBox(press the button "Save keywords to the file" for this) and you can highlight keywords without saving.

 Good luck!